Communications Regarding the

 March 12, 2020 – Río Hondo College Shifts to Online Instruction to Limit Coronavirus Exposure

-Below are reliable websites for more information on the Coronavirus (COVID-19):
+Below are reliable websites for more information on the Coronavirus (COVID-19) and resources:

 - Los Angeles County Department of Public Health (LACDPH, County)